How Much Does Washing Machine Repair Cost? [2024 Data]

 The total costs of washing machine repairs are divided into two major components: materials and parts and labor.

-The cost of replacement parts for your washing machine depends on the specific part you’ll need to swap out.
 You can often save some money on materials and parts by comparing prices from various retailers in your area and online.

 Prices also depend largely on the type of machine you have.
 For example, parts for portable and semi-automatic models generally cost less—between $90 and $250 on average.
-However, finding a repair pro with experience with these models might be more challenging.
+However, finding a repair pro with experience with these models can be more challenging.

 Repair Cost by Washer Type